CGI : Java Glossary

 CGI

-Common Gateway Interface.
-A non-Java technique of sending data from HTML forms in browsers to server programs written in C, Python, Tcl or Perl.
-They typically do data base searches or process the data in HTML forms and send back MIME.
+CGI (Computer Graphics Imaging).
+A non-Java technique of sending data from HTML (Hypertext Markup Language) forms in browsers to server programs written in C, Python, Tcl or Perl.
+They typically do data base searches or process the data in HTML forms and send back MIME (Multipurpose Internet Mail Extensions).
 Java can simulate the form on the client side, or replace the C with servlets on the server side.
-Common Gateway Interface RFC Project has a CGI spec.
-It is written in typical academic official spec style.
-It is intentionally made abstract, vague, and incomprehensible to prove how brilliant the authors are that no one but they can make head nor tail of what it means.
-Like a typical spec it uses a secret notation instead of examples.
-However, if you need the language lawyer type details that’s the place to go.
-I am snarly because I have wasted hours trying to get some very simple questions answered about CGI.
-That spec is not that much worse than your average language reference document.
 There are hundreds of tutorials, but focus on using Perl write server code with no real understanding of how it all works.
-I found one great tutorial suite that explains what is really going on, which is much more helpful for Java or C programmers at The Complete Webmaster.

 Complete text of the book available on line in pdf format.